oscarlevin/oscarlevin.github.io/_posts/2021-07-13-new-pretext-tutorial.md

 ## Creating a new PreTeXt project

 We are now ready to start a new project.
 In VS Code, open the folder that will hold your project (File->Open Folder...).
-Use [Ctrl+```] to pull up the terminal.
+Use [Ctrl+&#96;] to pull up the terminal.
 Then type (in the terminal):

     pretext new book